UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/VCS.md

   - Check that the branch is correct.
 At this time, it should just be "master".
 - We'll ignore the other pieces of this for now...
 At this time, hit "Pull".

-> Protip: Get into a habit of pulling changes before adding your commits to GitHub (before "Pushing).

 > Protip: Make sure to commit local changes before pulling to ensure Git is happy.

+> Protip: Get into a habit of **ALWAYS** pulling changes before Pushing (see below).

+### Pushing your commits to GitHub
+When you are done working or you want others to be able to see your changes, you will want to push your commits to GitHub.
+This adds them to the ever-growing chain of commits for the repository on GitHub.

+> Protip: Make sure you are certain of the commits you want to push to GitHub.
+Removing parts of a repository's history is a pain, and should be avoided at all costs.

+- Once you hav some commits ready to push, click "VCS" at the top of WebStorm.
+- Open the "Git" sub-menu.
+- Click the "Push" button.

+> Protip: The shortcut for pushing is Ctrl + Shift + K

+-